top of page

 Understanding Vulnerability: Why Compassion Matters in Pro Bono Work

 Introduction Understanding the vulnerability of the individuals that pro bono work seeks to empower is essential.
-While pro bono work is often seen as simply as providing free legal advice or representation, the humane aspect of the experience can sometimes be overshadowed by legal processes and professionalism.
+While pro bono work is often seen simply as providing free legal advice or representation, the humane aspect of the experience can sometimes be overshadowed by legal processes and professionalism.
 In those moments, it becomes easy for volunteers to unintentionally forget who their clients are and what they might be carrying with them.
-Most clients aren’t just l
+Most clients aren’t just look

 sh10226